 Section 4: Purchase Consideration (5 minutes)

-Purpose: Assess realistic purchase intent, price sensitivity, and competitive displacement.
+Purpose: Assess realistic purchase intent, price sensitivity, and competitive displacement — the questions that determine whether the concept will sell, not just whether respondents like it.

 Q9.
 “If this product were priced at [price], how does that feel relative to what you normally pay in [category]?”